Stuart Fairchild Preview, Player Props: Reds vs. Cardinals

 Stuart Fairchild At The Plate

-- Fairchild is batting .225 with 14 doubles, two triples, five home runs and 25 walks.
+- Fairchild is hitting .223 with 14 doubles, two triples, five home runs and 25 walks.

-- Fairchild has reached base via a hit in 38 games this year (of 84 played), and had multiple hits in eight of those games.

-- He has homered in five games this season (6.0%), homering in 2% of his plate appearances.
+- He has hit a long ball in five games this season (5.9%), homering in 2% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.